 Mad Professor Forest Green: This pedal is based on the BJFE Pine Green.
 Bjorn of BJFE can only hand-make a small number of pedals each year, so he has arranged with Mad Professor to manufacture his designs on a larger scale.
-The MP versions are not 100% identical to the BJFE-made ones, but in this specific case it's actually an improvement.
+The MP versions are not 100% identical to the BJFE-made ones.
+There are two versions of this pedal available: PCB (printed circuit board) and "hand wired" (all the parts wired directly together like spaghetti).
+Some people believe hand-wiring sounds better than circuit boards... but some people believe the Earth is flat too.
+This review is of the hand-wired one, for what it's worth.

 The tone is quite transparent.
 It doesn't lose any highs or lows, except that the "Tone" knob rolls off the lowest end, and tightens up the lows and mids, as you turn it to the right.
 So the most bass-friendly and transparent setting is with the Tone fully to the left; but the higher Tone settings will be good for somebody who wants to rein in a muddy or boomy instrument tone.